-Dr. Lawler's scholarship focuses on equity issues in mathematics education, in particular the ways in which power and knowledge intertwine to govern the learner's mathematical identity.
-More precisely, his research examines the personal epistemologies of adolescent mathematicians: Do high school maths students see themselves as mathematical authors?
+Dr. Lawler's scholarship focuses on equity issues in mathematics education; in particular, the ways in which power and knowledge intertwine to govern the learner's mathematical identity.
+His core research examines the personal epistemologies of adolescent mathematicians: Do high school maths students see themselves as mathematical authors?
 This interest leads him to seek to understand the ways such students make sense of the school, classroom, and teacher contexts, and how these knowings may interact with their mathematical identities.

-His current research projects focus upon how schools and districts transform their mathematics instruction to teach in ways that foreground student ways of thinking (inventions) against the backdrop of high-stakes education.
+His current research projects (district change and community organizing) focus upon how schools and districts transform their mathematics instruction to teach in ways that foreground student ways of thinking (inventions) against the backdrop of high-stakes education.

 "One [can] teach without reinforcing existing systems of domination." (bell hooks, 1994)